logankeenan/george/george-ai/readme.md

 ## Roadmap

+* Create a UI to help build out the selectors.
+It can be time-consuming to come up with an accurate selector.
 * Improve debugging and logging
-    * Remove all the println statements
-    * Provide the inputs/outputs for each LLM interactive in an easily debuggable format
 * Create bindings for other languages
     * Ruby
     * Python
     * JavaScript/Typescript
     * Others?
-* Create a UI to help build out the selectors.
-It can be time consuming to come up with an accurate selector.

 ### Why the name George?